waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Hypothesis (Self-Generated):** Trigger the Aerodactyl fossil trap at (3, 4) and then immediately interact with the Pikachu at (4, 5).
 (Result: Failed.
 The sequence of events occurred but did not move the blocking scientist.)

 # VII.
 New Hypotheses (Post-Assessment)
-1.  **Hypothesis (External Trigger):** After completing the internal museum puzzle sequence (Old Man -> 2F Scientist -> Kabutops Fossil), an NPC *outside* the museum must be spoken to.
-First target for testing: the Super Nerd at (28, 18) in Pewter City.
+1.  **Hypothesis (External Trigger - FAILED):** After completing the internal museum puzzle sequence, speaking to the Super Nerd at (28, 18) in Pewter City yielded no new dialogue or progress.
 2.  **Hypothesis (Fossil Presentation):** The blocking scientist at (13, 5) on 1F will move if I speak to him while leading with a revived fossil Pokémon (Omanyte or Aerodactyl).

 # VIII.
 World Knowledge & Mechanics